jonlinca/ACLandR/README.md

 }
 ```

-Note: For the load function - You need to specify exactly where your model lives.
+**Note:** For the load function - You need to specify exactly where your model lives.
 You can improve this script by taking the relative location of the RScript, which is on my to-do list.

 Once the function itself has been created, then you create the call to the function within the script itself.
-The script is expecting a series of values from ACL’s RNumeric function, which comes from ACL in the form of valuex, x being an incremental number.
+The script is expecting a series of values from ACL’s RNumeric function, which comes from ACL in the form of value*x*, *x* being an incremental number.

 ```
 #Call the function, based on value inputs from ACL.
 Save the result - this goes back to ACL